hsxander/angular-interview-1/README.md

 - Create a simple catalogue based ordering application that allows users to order parts from a selected catalogue

 ### User Journey
-1. The user selects the catalogue from which they wish to order
+Markup: 1.
+The user selects the catalogue from which they wish to order
 2. From a list of parts included in the selected calendar they select the parts they wish to order.
+1. The list presented to the user comprises the name, description, availability (in_stock) and price of each item
+2. The list includes some input used to add /remove the item to / from the order e.g. a checkbox, which is disabled (and unset) if the item is not in_stock
-The list presented to the user comprises the name, description and price of each item and a 'Total' value in the UI is updated when items are added to or removed from the order
+3. Included within the UI is a running 'Total' that sums the price(s) of the added item(s) and is updated when items are added to or removed from the order
-3. Once the user has selected the required parts, the can submit the order and get a confirmation number that can be presented in the UI
+4. Once the user has selected the required parts, the can submit the order and get a confirmation number that can be presented in the UI

 ### APIs
 There are a total of 4 (JSON) APIs that are to be used in this exercise: